This post may contain affiliate links. Please read our disclosure policy.

 Not all ingredients work for everyone, so here are some substitutions if you need them:

-- Swap gluten-free flour with whole wheat or oat flour if you don’t need it to be gluten-free.
+- Swap gluten-free flour with whole wheat, all-purpose, or oat flour if you don’t need it to be gluten-free.
+If Using any other flour, I recommend using 1 and 1/4 cup instead.

 - If you’re out of Greek yogurt, you can use regular yogurt or even sour cream.

-- Instead of coconut oil, use olive oil for a lighter option.
+- Instead of coconut oil, use olive oil for a lighter option, like avocado oil.
+Vegetable oil will also work.

 - Honey can be replaced with maple syrup or agave nectar.